JennyL5/yformatics/higher/chemistry/natures-chemistry/esters-fats-and-oils/notes.md

 ## Glycerol

 Before we look at the chemical structures of fats and oils, it is helpful to understand a substance that forms the foundation for how they are built.
 Glycerol is what is known as a 'triol', an alcohol with three hydroxyl functional groups.
-Its chemical formual is propan-1,2,3-triol and its structure is shown below.
+Its chemical formula is propan-1,2,3-triol and its structure is shown below.

 ![Structure of glycerol](glycerol.svg)